Exercise programs are provided by Arthritis NSW (ANSW) to assist people in the self-management of arthritis and

 - ANSW reserves the right to decline or cancel enrolment based on medical and safety concerns, inappropriate behaviour, or if a participant does not comply with other requirements.

 - Class fees will be deducted from the nominated credit card on a term basis.

 - Participants must inform ANSW of any changes to credit card details.
 If payments are not successfully processed, enrolment may be terminated.

 - If a participant wishes to enrol mid-term, payment is made at the time of registration.
 Mid-term enrolments will be charged a pro-rata amount for the remaining term fees at the time of enrolment.

 - Classes will not run on public holidays and participants’ term payments will be adjusted accordingly.

 NB: Refunds will not be issued for classes missed however the Exercise Program Administrator has the discretion to refund upon medical grounds.
+A $30 Administration Fee will be deducted from any refunds given.
 Participants are encouraged to make their enrolment decisions carefully.

 Cancellation of classes/ enrolment

 - Occasionally classes may need to be cancelled due to unavoidable circumstances decided upon by the instructor or venue.
 Participants will be refunded for cancelled classes at the end of term.

 - If a participant chooses to cancel their enrolment, they must give notice by the 1st of the month term payment is due.

 Health and safety

 - There are risks associated with exercise and ANSW expects responsibility will be taken by participants to protect their own health and safety, and that of other participants and the staff at all times.

 - All participants must disclose any conditions (medical or otherwise) to ANSW at the time of enrolment as part of the medical screening questions on the registration form.

 - If a participant is unwell on the day of their class, they should not attend.